Join our fight for housing justice in Los Angeles!

 Strategic Actions for a Just Economy (SAJE) is a 501 c3 organization located in South Central Los Angeles.
 We are a membership-based organization, and for over 25 years we have worked side-by-side with our neighbors to improve our community by advocating for tenant rights, healthy housing, and equitable development.
 We train people to organize and advocate for themselves, their families, and their communities.
 We believe the fate of city neighborhoods should be decided by those who dwell there and collaborate with community organizations and public officials to ensure this occurs in a manner that is fair, replicable, and sustainable.
 Our staff includes community organizers, outreach specialists, canvassers, researchers, and communication specialists, organized in cross-functional teams.

 The Program Specialist will have the following job responsibilities:

 - Support efforts, especially government funded ones, to educate low-income residents about their rights and options in regard to housing affordability, urban planning and land use, climate mitigation, code enforcement, eviction protection, and generally the quiet enjoyment of their home and their right to the city.

 - Develop a strong working knowledge of tenant rights and policies related to SAJE projects and campaigns, and keeping that knowledge base current.

 - Conduct campaign outreach and recruitment through activities such as door-knocking, surveying, follow up phone conversations, and house visits with potential leaders.

-- Drive extensively to workshops or properties in all neighborhoods of the city, and canvassing tenants door-to-door.
+- Drive to workshops and/or properties in all neighborhoods of the city and canvas door-to-door.